Human Contexts and Ethics

 It engages students in reflection, writing, analysis, project work, and practice to surface critical questions of individual or societal responsibility and to support making reasoned ethical choices in complex situations at the intersection of technology and society.

-In addition to offering dedicated HCE courses, we also integrate HCE approaches and Toolkit in a variety of data science, computer science, and humanities and social science courses.
+In addition to offering dedicated HCE courses (DATA 104; DATA 4AC, in development), we integrate HCE approaches and Toolkit in a variety of data science, computer science, and humanities and social science courses.